- IMPORTANT INFORMATION AND WHO WE ARE

 If you are located in Germany, our contact details are:

-You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).
-We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us first if possible.
+You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk) or equivalent authority outside of the UK.
+We would, however, appreciate the chance to deal with your concerns before you approach the ICO (or equivalent) so please contact us first if possible.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.